 We pick up lots of new clients that want to start up their new sportswear brand and have already gone through the design and tech pack process with other sportswear designers and tech pack consultants.

-9 time out of 10, we need to address the work carried out and adjust these to fit the needs of the client but also to make sure the performance, detail and manufacturing is suitable for the factory that is going to produce it.
+9 times out of 10, our design team needs to address the work carried out and adjust these to fit the needs of the client but also to make sure the performance, detail and manufacturing are suitable for the factory that is going to produce it.

-When you work with the designer, you need to make sure they understand everything about your brand, the targeted consumer, the price point and performance required.
-They need to make sure that all the features and details are executed and will perform as your consumer expects and also understand that whet they design and specify can be produced to the target costs.
+When you work with the sportswear designer, you need to make sure they understand everything about your brand strategy; the targeted consumer, the price point and the performance required.
+They need to make sure that all the features and details are executed and will perform as your consumer expects and also understand that when they design and specify can be produced to the target costs.

 It’s critical the designer knows exactly which fabric each piece will use, the cost price and ultimately the factory that will produce these products so that they design and specify something that not only looks great but will hit the target price point, perform and can be produced without issues.